zerkalica/babel-plugin-transform-metadata/README.md

 ## Composable

-In some cases with [reactive-di](https://github.com/zerkalica/reactive-di) we need composable-style functions: mix dependencies and call-time arguments. '@args' comment separate di-dependencies from arguments.
+In some cases with [reactive-di](https://github.com/zerkalica/reactive-di) we need composable-style functions: mix dependencies and call-time arguments. '@args' comment separates di-dependencies from call-time arguments.
+After this comment arguments will not be included to reflection metadata.

 ```js
 // test.js